Which? and BBC Watchdog have found failings in Whirlpool's fire-risk tumble dryer fix.

 The fault in the dryers could lead to fires if excess fluff comes into contact with the heating element.

-Whirlpool has a programme to replace or repair fire risk machines across the UK that have been registered with the company.
+Whirlpool has an ongoing programme to replace or repair fire-risk machines across the UK that have been registered with the company.

 You can find a list of the affected models we're aware of and advice on how to check for yourself at the end of this article.